ireproces/Blacksheep/README.md

     python3 mapper.py
     ```

-The results will be printed in the terminal
+The results will be printed in the terminal, and an output.txt file will be created (or overwritten if it already exists) to facilitate viewing.